Villanova-AI/villanova_developers/docs/villanova10/tutorials/compose/role-users-groups.md

 # Manage Roles, Users and Groups

 ## Role-based Page Management
-Entando provides distributed editorial controls for building composable applications.
+Villanova provides distributed editorial controls for building composable applications.
 With editing privileges based on roles and groups, a user only sees the application pages they're given access to when they log in.
 Users are assigned roles and groups based on group ownership so teams can manage portions of the application that belong to them.

 This tutorial demonstrates how to grant editorial access to a particular page in an application.